guitarpicva/PicoKeyerTerminal/README.md

 This is a qmake project and ideally is used inside of the Qt Creator IDE.
 Open the PicoKeyer.pro file from Qt Creator and build the project.

-See below for Linux deployment steps.
-For Windows, simply run the executable created in Qt Creator's build folder for the project.
+For Windows read the documentation for the Qt windeployqt.exe process to create a deployable folder for the program.

-Building from the command line using qmake:
+## Building from the Linux command line using qmake:

 RPi/Debian-based Linux users should install the packages: